 - Your study program is for 6 months or less

-- Minor children inside of Canada
+- You have minor children inside of Canada

 - You are accompanying a foreign representative as a family member or staff